lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 - Provides filtering options for test data with calendar widgets for date selection
 - Generates charts and visualizations for accuracy and velocity metrics
 - Allows filtering by various parameters including group size, velocity, and shot count
+- Enables selective inclusion/exclusion of specific tests from analysis via checkboxes
+- Provides bulk selection controls (Select All, Deselect All, Toggle Selection)
+- Preserves selection state when applying filters
+- Displays only selected tests in visualizations
+- Features a reorganized filter layout with logical grouping of related filters
+- Includes a scrollable visualization area for larger graph displays
 - Handles missing data gracefully with comprehensive error handling
 - Validates column existence before filtering
 - Handles NaN values in filter operations